 Authentication server

-An authentication server is a dedicated network service that verifies the identity of users, devices, or systems attempting to access protected resources.
-When an access request is made, this server processes the provided credentials—such as usernames, passwords, digital certificates, or biometric data—by comparing them against an authoritative database of authorized identities.
-If the credentials match, the server confirms the identity and typically issues a token or session key to enable access.
+An authentication server is a dedicated network service or component responsible for verifying the identity of users, devices, or systems attempting to access protected resources.
+When an access request is made, the server processes the submitted credentials—such as usernames, passwords, digital certificates, or biometric data—by comparing them against an authoritative database of authorized identities.
+If the credentials match, the server confirms the identity and typically issues a token or session key to grant access.
+If they do not match, access is denied, preventing unauthorized entry.